 Accounting career opportunities can be divided into four broad areas or scope of practice: public, private, government, and academic.
 Let's go over them.

-These accountants work in CPA firms or individually to provide audit and attestation, tax planning and preparation, and advisory services to their clients.
+Accountants in public practice are working in accounting firms or individually to provide audit and attestation, tax planning and preparation, and advisory services to their clients.

 In CPA firms, new accountants start as accounting or audit staff and work their way up to the junior accountant, senior accountant, supervisor, manager, and partner positions.
 After gaining enough experience, they may also start a public accounting firm of their own.

 In private accounting, also known as practice in commerce and industry, an accountant serves only one company.
 Accountants in private accounting provide a staff function which supports the company by performing accounting-related tasks.

 Positions in private practice include entry-level jobs such as bookkeeper, accounting clerk, financial analyst, internal auditor, and others.
 From there, new entrants can work their way up the organizational chart and get to key management positions such as Chief Internal Auditor, Controller (Chief Management Accountant or Chief Accounting Officer), and Chief Financial Officer (CFO).